ammiiir1/horse-racing/README.md

 - Horses are **sorted based on their performance in that specific round**
 - Ranking is recalculated per round (not global ranking)

-This ensures each round has its own independent leaderboard.

-👉 This allows users to clearly see:
+This allows users to clearly see:
 - Performance changes between rounds
 - Fluctuations caused by `todayCondition`
-- How consistency and randomness affect outcomes
+- How randomness and consistency affect outcomes

 ---